hypersplash/Wallpapers/README.md

 - Direct, indirect, consequential, or punitive damages arising from user activities
 - Any claims, actions, or consequences resulting from user's independent application of these materials

-All of these may apply to any uses (up to applicable laws) of this repositories and its contents and I AM NOT HELD RESPONSIBLE for any legal claims against you if you did use this repositories, I am simply distributing the contents and not permitting you to do illegal stuff
+All of these may apply to any uses (up to applicable laws) of this repository and its contents and I AM NOT HELD RESPONSIBLE for any legal claims against you if you did use this repository, I am simply distributing the contents and not permitting you to do illegal stuff